All Sizes Welcomed

 All vehicles are driven or walked on (bicycles) via ramps, and then parked or positioned on the main car deck, the lowest deck on the Ferry.
 If you have special needs, arrangements can be made for Ferry staff to drive your car on board for you while you or those in your party take elevators to passenger decks.

-Vehicle fares include the fare for the driver on the ticket.
+Vehicle fares are broken into categories by total length of vehicle, and vary seasonally.
+Vehicle fares do not include the driver or additional passengers.
 The one exception is bicycles, where the rider pays a foot passenger fare and the bicyle is free.
 Additional travelers in or on a vehicle are also ticketed and incur passenger fares.
 Prices vary by season and fare discounts are available for seniors (age 62 and older), military, and AAA members.